iWriteGigs

 Question #25

-A A market system in which the role of government is to correct market failures.
+A A market system in which the role of government is limited to protecting private property.
 A market system in which only mutually beneficial economic transactions are completed

-D A market system in which the role of government is to correct market failures.
+D A market system in which the role of government is limited to protecting private property.
 A market system in which the role of government is unlimited

 Question #26